 It’s not enough to pick a major.
 You must also choose the right school, as all graduate degrees aren’t equal.

 How will you choose a graduate school?

-PayScale did a study that weighed the best graduate schools based on salary potential.
+PayScale does a regular study that weighs the best graduate schools based on salary potential.
 Many names at the top of the list are expected, such as Harvard, the University of California in Los Angeles (UCLA), Columbia University and Stanford University.

 Some names might be more surprising.
 Emory University came in third place.
 Brooklyn School of Law tied Stanford University’s MBA program for 10th place.
 The University of Chicago came in 13th place, and Santa Clara University at 17th place.

 The analysis that includes the most majors and schools for graduate degree programs is U.S. News & World Report’s graduate degree rankings across the U.S., ranging from business to education and occupational therapy to sociology.